 My rather late arrival at Fisher (I think in 2019-2020) would be the base material for me to get into what was then called " accelerationism ."
 A concept that today, along with other close cousins like "dark enlightenment ," makes me more embarrassed than anything else.
 Not because of the approaches themselves, but because of the popularization of the concept, which completely emptied it and reduced it to its most basic expression.
 Dead by saturation .

-In any case, the detour around Fisher 's philosophyhas to do with the fact that behind this cultural-editorial fashion, Nick Land was sitting waiting : the apostle of chaos, the thinker of anti-humanism, the cognitive terrorist, the disciple of the desiring machine.
+In any case, the detour around Fisher 's philosophyhas to do with the fact that behind this cultural-editorial fashion, Nick Land was waiting, sitting there: the apostle of chaos, the thinker of anti-humanism, the cognitive terrorist, the disciple of the desiring machine.

 Bitcoin as a collector to enter Nick Land